 Our active investor relations efforts include regular and ongoing engagement with current and potential investors, financial analysts, and the media through conference calls, face-to-face investor meetings, correspondence, conferences, and other events.
 Our shareholder outreach and engagement program is designed to ensure that management and the Board understand, consider, and address the issues that matter most to our shareholders.
-Though the COVID-19 pandemic disrupted travel and investor conferences, we have had one-on-one discussions with shareholders who collectively own about 40 percent of the shares outstanding, through conference calls, virtual non-deal roadshows, and conferences over the past year.
+As a result of our outreach, we have had discussions with shareholders who collectively own nearly 50 percent of the shares outstanding, through conference calls, virtual non-deal roadshows, and conferences over the past year.